Brady leaving Patriots, says 'football journey' is elsewhere - WHIZ News

+For two decades, Tom Brady was the face of the Patriots, and even of the NFL.
+When he turns 43 in August, his home address no longer will be in New England.

-Tom Brady, the centerpiece of the New England Patriots’ championship dynasty over the past two decades, says he is leaving the only professional football home he has ever had.
+The six-time Super Bowl champion plans to keep playing.
+But the centerpiece of the Patriots’ dynasty, the most successful quarterback in league history, says he is leaving the only pro team he has ever known.

-The comments were the first to indicate that the most-decorated player in NFL history would leave New England.
-Statements later by Patriots owner Robert Kraft and coach Bill Belichick made it clear that Brady’s remarkable stint in New England is over.
+The comments were the first to indicate the Patriots icon would leave New England.
+Statements later by team owner Robert Kraft and coach Bill Belichick made it clear that Brady’s remarkable stint there is over.

 In a two-part message, Brady thanked the Patriots and the fans and said “FOREVER A PATRIOT.”